The Bankrate promise

 According to a 2019 Bankrate survey, 29 percent of Americans don’t know how closing a credit card account affects their credit score.

 Canceling an unused credit card can have a few negative impacts.
 Firstly, doing so can increase your credit utilization ratio by lowering the amount of available credit you have.
-Credit utilization ratios should be at or under 10 percent of your available credit, and a higher percentage may portray you as someone who spends more than they can afford to pay off.
+A good credit utilization ratio is anything under 30 percent, and a higher percentage may portray you as someone who spends more than they can afford to pay off.

 A card cancellation can also shorten the length of your credit history and decrease your credit mix, which benefits from being comprised of different types of credit.